QuickSpot/walter-micropython/examples/walter_feels/README.md

 ## Running the Example

 1. Connect the LTE antenna to Walter.
-2. **Do not run the example without an antenna connected**—this could damage the modem's radio frontend.
+2. **Do not run the example without an antenna connected**, this could damage the modem's radio frontend.
 3. Insert the SIM card before starting the script.

-Micropython automatically runs `boot.py` (unless the device is in safe-boot mode).
+Micropython automatically runs `boot.py`
+*(unless the device is in safe-boot mode)*.